imask333/lab-report-week-5/index.md

         addressins GlyCAM-1 and MAdCAM- are expressed in
  ~~~
- prints out the line number of the .txt files in biomed that contain "MAdCAM", for example from top to bottom6, 8, 11, 15, 16, etc.
+ prints out the line number of the .txt files in biomed that contain "MAdCAM", for example from top to bottom 6, 8, 11, 15, 16, etc.

  Example 3:
 ~~~
 h/docsearch$ grep -n "Five independent Salt Lake" technical/plos/*.txt
+# output
 ~~~
 This prints out nothing since no txt files in plos contain "Five independent Salt Lake"